Exceptional Points in the Scattering Resonances of a Sphere Dimer: Results

 Equation~\eqref{eq:gamma_epd_eq} defines a one-dimensional manifold in the two-parameter space $(\hat{\gamma},\rho)$: only a single parameter needs to be actively tuned to reach an EPD.
 Solving Eq.~\eqref{eq:gamma_epd_eq} for \(\hat{\gamma}\), we obtain

 In the absence of damping/gain (\(\hat{\gamma} = 0\)), Eq.~\eqref{eq:gamma_epd_eq} is satisfied only by the trivial uncoupled limit \(\rho = 0\) consisting of widely separated particles that do not have an EPD.
 Alternatively, Eq.~\eqref{eq:gamma_epd_eq} is solved for \(\rho\), providing the critical geometric condition necessary to realize an EPD for a given value of damping/gain.
+Notably, Eq.~\eqref{eq:gamma_epd_eq} admits two real solutions for $\hat{\gamma}^2$ for any physically admissible value of $\rho$.
+Indeed, the discriminant is $\Delta = 16(1 - 4\rho^6)$, which remains strictly positive under the non-overlapping condition $d > 2a$ (i.e., $\rho < 1/2$).
+In what follows, we focus on the minus-sign branch of Eq.~\eqref{eq:gamma_qsep}, which corresponds to the solution with the smallest gain/loss level.
 In the full-wave regime, the condition $\chi_1 = \chi_2^*$ no longer guarantees a $\PT$-symmetric configuration because of retardation and radiation losses, as discussed in Sec. \ref{sec:PT_symmetry}.
 In particular, if $\gamma$ is the only control parameter and all other parameters are fixed, the conjugate-symmetric choice $\chi_1=\chi_2^*$ does not produce an EPD: the eigenfrequency trajectories in the complex plane do not coalesce as $\gamma$ varies, as illustrated in Fig.~\ref{fig:ComplexFreqPlane}(a).